seanfkiely/seanfkiely.github.io/_side_projects/nfl_kicker_evolution.md

 3. **2016–2024** – Same rule, but assessing improvements in kicker talent and strategy over time.
 4. **2025+** – Extended preparation period (“modern” K-ball rule).

 The code for producing the figure is available [here](https://github.com/seanfkiely/nfl-field-goal-viz).
-The results below cover data through **Week 8 of the 2025 season**, representing roughly 500 field-goal attempts.
+The results below cover data through **Week 8 of the 2025 season**, including over 25,000 field goal attempts, with roughly 500 attempts made in the 2025 season so far.
 Running the code later will update the “extended preparation” era automatically, and I plan to refresh this figure at season’s end.

 ## Analysis